-This condition is caused due to some underlying disease or sickness in the child which interferes with the nutrient intake of the infant/child like a Cleft lip/Palate, Cerebral Palsy or some genetic disorder that the child may have inherited from his parent.
+This condition is caused due to some underlying disease or sickness in the child, which interferes with the nutrient intake of the child, like a cleft lip or palate, cerebral palsy, or some genetic disorder that the child may have inherited from his parents.

 Should You Be Concerned If Your Child Isn’t Gaining Weight?